 However it was a different story when we reviewed the 32M2600 which featured an interface that was sluggish and slow.
 The app selection was also much less broad.

-The Hisense TV price range is where its got a real edge - with the Chinese company firmly focusing its sights on the middle-market.
+The Hisense TV price range is where its got a real edge, with the Chinese company firmly focusing its sights on the middle-market – with occasional forays into more high-end hardware like the massive (and massively bright) H75U9A.

 Lower down the range you are also going to see significant savings.
 The upshot is that although your television may not be the talk of the neighbours, it's not likely to disappoint, and the money you save can definitely be spent on getting great 4K content.